WDDnguyen/ECSE422/README.md

 ## Output

-Based on provided arguments, output and behavior of program changes If reliability argument given, only display edges and reliability If cost argument given, calculate the maximum reliability until cost contraint is surpassed.
+Based on provided arguments, output and behavior of program changes <br/>
+If reliability argument given, only display edges and reliability <br/>

+SHOW IMAGE

 If reliability and cost argument given, try to find a possible solution with given reliability with cost.
-Possible of having no solution depending on the 2 arguments.
+Possible of having no solution depending on the 2 arguments. <br/>

 SHOW IMAGE

+If cost argument given, calculate the maximum reliability until cost contraint is surpassed. <br/>

+SHOW IMAGE

 # Description of program
 Program is designed to create a network with all-to-all reliability.

+From input text, the program initialize a network graph with N number of vertices and N(N-1)/2 edges.
-From input text, the program sort the edges depending on reliability or cost and create a spanning tree using kruskal.
+After parsing the edges, the edges are sorted based on either reliability or cost.
+A spanning tree is produced using kruskal algorithm with the sorted edges.
-Given the constraint, the network graph spanning tree add edges with the highest relialibity or lowest cost will be added.
-This calculate the new reliability, if edge doesn't attain the reliability then keep adding additional edge.
-To calculate the reliability, using exhaustive method to calculate the graph.
+If the reliability of spanning tree doesn't meet the goals, the spanning tree add an edge with the highest reliability or lowest cost.
+The reliability and cost is recalculated with the edge in the network graph.
+If the goal isn't obtained, keep adding additional edge until no more edge can be added.
+The reliability is calculated using exhaustive method.

-When graph maxed out constraint and obtained target then network will output  all edges and
+When goal is met, the network outputs a design with the number of edges and the link between each link.